BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- How you think is as important as as what you think. – Unknown
+ You are free, and that is why you are lost.  – Franz Kafka